LEGS Lab

 This study is investigating gait training techniques that could help people with a spinal cord injury walk faster, reduce fall risk, and improve their functional balance.

-Improving trunk postural control facilitates walking in children with cerebral palsy: a pilot study.
+read moreMotor adaptation to continuous lateral trunk support force during walking improves trunk postural control and walking in children with cerebral palsy: A pilot study.